 I get that too.
 But, here is the risk you run…. you may not get to do the activity you really wanted.

 So, if you wake up and it’s a rainy day, plan some indoor activities.
 Go visit the aquarium, the butterfly conservatory, or any of the many museums in town.
 (These are affiliate links which means, I will earn a small commission if you use these to book your activities) Plans can be flexible.
 Trust, me I get it.
 Nothing makes me cringe and stress more than a totally set in stone, minute-by-minute, vacation agenda.
 Yikes, really?
 Because those agendas never plan for an afternoon of sleeping off a few too many brunch Bloody Mary’s by the pool.

 The best time to plan for your must do things is … before you arrive.
-Work with us and we can help you figure out what tours book up quickly and which ones you can probably do on the spur of the moment.
 Really, really want to go fishing?
 Then you will need to book that early.
 Want to see the Dry Tortugas?
 Those tours fill up months ahead of time.
 Those fill up quickly.
 Sunset cruises happen every night in Key West.
 Probably can get a seat on one of the many boats going out, but if your heart is set on a specific cruise, then pre-plan that.
 Want some ideas of what to do while in Key West… and book ahead of time?
 Check out our tour page.

 Bottom line, arrive with some plans set … a broad outline of the vacation but leave room for spontaneity.
 After all, isn’t that the idea when you shift over to Island Time?
 A vague idea of the day, but time set aside for a few boat drinks by the pool.